AhmedAhmedEG/VX-Ace-Translator/README.md

 - Filtering to specifically target file(s) for decompiling/compiling.
 - Full support for all event command types.
 - Two modes for decompiling/compiling of event commands: indexless and indexing modes.
-- Small file output size, limited to text files and Ruby scripts only.
+- Small file output size, consists of text files and Ruby scripts only.
 - Error handling for out-of-bound pages, common events, and event commands, including indentation.
 - Beautiful and informative terminal outputs.